minervoo/SpotifyColorSorting/README.md

 #### Color Quantization
 - Pro: Extracts a compact set of representative colors; great for clustering or palette-based sorting.
 - Con: Ignores spatial structure and can miss subtle tonal differences.

-### TO DO LIST
-- Progression bar with %
-- Color-themed mini playlists
-- Command line tool

 ### Help me make Spotify see this idea be implemented
 #### https://community.spotify.com/t5/Live-Ideas/Sorting-songs-by-album-cover-s-colors/idi-p/6897183#M315934